ucsb-cs184-f24/team06/docs/DESIGN.md

 ![alt text](./sys_arch.png)

 # Team Decisions
-The first major team decision we had made was to use React-Native coupled with Expo.
+The first major team decision we had made was to use React-Native coupled with Expo instead of Unity to develop our game (occurred after [Standup 3](https://github.com/ucsb-cs184-f24/team06/blob/main/team/sprint01/sec02.md)).
 This allowed us to work on different operating systems and deploy to iOS devices.
-The next decision we had made was to figure out how we wanted to build the game and what features were important to us.
-We wanted to make a satisfying idle game that allowed users to buy plants and trade them with other users.
-This would create a fun, chill, and social game that users will love to come back to play every often.
-Another major decision my team made was to decide on using Firebase to store all user data (plants, seeds, friends) and to handle authentication.
+The next decision we had made was what our app layout should look like, and what data structures to create for our application.
+Since we wanted to make a satisfying idle game that allowed users to buy plants and trade them with other users, we decided to divide the app into three pages, with a plot, seed, and plant data structure to work on ([Standup 6](https://github.com/ucsb-cs184-f24/team06/blob/main/team/sprint03/lec06.md).
+Another major decision our team made was to decide on using Firebase to store all user data (plants, seeds, friends) and to handle authentication ([Standup 9](https://github.com/ucsb-cs184-f24/team06/blob/main/team/sprint04/lec07.md)).
+We made this decision because we found Firebase easy to work with during Homework 2, and we could reuse the login functionality we wrote for Homework 2 for our app.
+After our code freeze, we made the team decision to use a pixel graphics art style for our application ([Lecture 13](https://github.com/ucsb-cs184-f24/team06/blob/main/team/sprint07/lecture13.md)).
+We chose to use a pixel art style after experimenting with 3D models for Homework 3, and deciding that they were too computationally expensive to use and did not suit the cozy feeling we wanted our game to give the user.
+Our final major team decision was choosing how to implement trade functionality ([Lecture 17](https://github.com/ucsb-cs184-f24/team06/blob/main/team/sprint10/lec17.md)).
+At the time of our standup, users could exchange plants with their friends, but their friends did not have an option to veto the trade.
+Given the time we had remaining for the course, we initially made the hard decision to scrap the trading feature and replace it with a plant gifting feature.
+However, we were able to add functionality where users could accept or reject incoming trades before the deadline, so we changed the language in the trade modals to "trade request" instead of "trade" to indicate that the other user needed to approve the request to trade plants.

 # User Experience and Task Flow
 ![alt text](./userflow.png)